 - Follow set policies and procedures when dealing with problems or issues.

-- Proper training, support and leadership from management
+- Proper training, support and leadership

 - Timely and accurate payment of wages